 I ran into Charlie sporadically after that first meeting, before he shifted to London and international success with Be Bop Deluxe.
 The next time I hooked up with him was in 1979, pub-crawling Auckland with mutual friend Sonny Day.
 Given his years in Britain, he'd picked up an accent.
 Along with his extravagant appearance, he came across like a character out of Minder.
 Know wot I mean?

 Be Bop Deluxe was behind him but Charlie was still very much the star.
-He certainly looked like a star, turning every head in every bar we hit – a velvet-lined cape was draped over a caramel cashmere suit, blue satin shirt and floral tie.
-A pair of snakeskin boots peeked out below and was topped with a fedora, which started out at a rakish angle but finished the night pulled tight over his head, tie discarded, the cape gifted to an old friend we'd crossed along the way.
+He certainly looked like a star, turning every head in every bar we hit – a velvet-lined cape was draped over a caramel cashmere suit, blue satin shirt and floral tie, and a pair of snakeskin boots peeked out below.
+On his head he wore a fedora, which started out at a rakish angle but finished the night pulled tight over his head, tie discarded, the cape gifted to an old friend we had crossed along the way.

 As it turned out, although Charlie returned to Britain for another six years, Be Bop Deluxe proved to be the highpoint of his international career.
 He once told me, “The first time I toured the States we were picked up from the airport in limousines.
 The last time we toured I grabbed a taxi.”

 In 1985 Charlie returned to New Zealand and joined his cousins Dilworth Karaka and Maurice Watene in Herbs.

 Charles Tura Tumahai was born 14 January 1949 at Ōrākei, the second of 11 children.
 His paternal grandfather, Francois, a Tahitian dance band musician, played in Auckland in the 1920s and never left.
 Francois married into Ngāti Whātua's Ōrākei community and fathered six children, including Charlie's father, also named Charles; Charlie's mother was of Ngāpuhi descent.